Hesh-k/mouse-jiggi-jiggi/README.md

 - Moves the mouse cursor in a square pattern (left, right, up, down) every second.
 - Simulates random left-clicks at intervals between 3 and 10 seconds.
 - Built with CircuitPython and the Adafruit HID library for easy USB mouse emulation.
+- Shows up as a real mouse in thr device manager.
 - Runs on the affordable Raspberry Pi Pico (RP2040) microcontroller.

 ## Hardware Requirements